opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/workload-management.md

 ### Resource type

 Resource type represents the various system resources that are monitored and managed across different query groups.
-The following Resource Types are supported:
+The following resource types are supported:

 - CPU usage
 - JVM memory usage

 ### Resiliency mode

-Resiliency mode determines how the assigned resource limits relate to the actual allowed resource usage
+Resiliency mode determines how the assigned resource limits relate to the actual allowed resource usage.
+The following resiliency modes are supported:

-- Soft mode - query group can consume more than query group resource limits if node is not in duress
+- **Soft mode** - The query group can consume more than query group resource limits if the node is not in duress.
-- Enforced mode - query group will never breach the assigned limits and will cancel as soon as the limits are breached
+- **Enforced mode** - The query group will never breach the assigned limits and will cancel as soon as the limits are breached.
-- Monitor mode - query group will not cause any cancellation and only log the eligible task cancellations
+- **Monitor mode** - The query group will not cause any cancellation and only log the eligible task cancellations.

 ## Workload management settings

 Workload management setting allows you to define thresholds for rejecting or canceling tasks based on resource usage.
-Adjusting these settings helps maintain optimal performance and stability within your OpenSearch cluster.
+Adjusting the following settings helps maintain optimal performance and stability within your OpenSearch cluster.

 Setting | Default | Description
 :--- | :--- | :---
-`wlm.query_group.node.memory_rejection_threshold` | `0.8` | The memory-based rejection threshold for query groups at the node level.
+`wlm.query_group.node.memory_rejection_threshold` | `0.8` | The memory-based rejection threshold for query groups at the node-level.
 Tasks that exceed this threshold will be rejected.
 The maximum allowed value is `0.9`.
-`wlm.query_group.node.memory_cancellation_threshold` | `0.9` | The memory-based cancellation threshold for query groups at the node level.
+`wlm.query_group.node.memory_cancellation_threshold` | `0.9` | The memory-based cancellation threshold for query groups at the node-level.
 Tasks that exceed this threshold will be canceled.
 The maximum allowed value is `0.95`.
-`wlm.query_group.node.cpu_rejection_threshold` | `0.8` | The CPU-based rejection threshold for query groups at the node level.
+`wlm.query_group.node.cpu_rejection_threshold` | `0.8` | The CPU-based rejection threshold for query groups at the node-level.
 Tasks that exceed this threshold will be rejected.
 The maximum allowed value is `0.9`.
-`wlm.query_group.node.cpu_cancellation_threshold` | `0.9` | The CPU-based cancellation threshold for query groups at the node level.
+`wlm.query_group.node.cpu_cancellation_threshold` | `0.9` | The CPU-based cancellation threshold for query groups at the node-level.
 Tasks that exceed this threshold will be canceled.
 The maximum allowed value is `0.95`.